legiongis/cli-toolbox/docs/tips_CLI_googlearth.md

 Further tips:

----- It’s recommended that you turn off the boundary feature when trying to get information by clicking on features on the map.
+- It’s recommended that you turn off the boundary feature when trying to get information by clicking on features on the map.
 Often, the boundary polygon popup will happen when you are trying to click on another feature.

----- For overlapping features, you can turn off individual features themselves.
+- For overlapping features, you can turn off individual features themselves.
 See the following two images, where the user 1. clicked on the feature PHF Lower Yard in the map, and then 2. turned that feature off and got the name of the one underneath it.

-1.
+##### Step 1.

 ![CLI_GE_6](https://github.com/legiongis/clitoolbox/raw/master/docs/img/cli_ge_6_125.JPG "PHF LowerYard Image 6")

-2.
+##### Step 2.

 ![CLI_GE_7](https://github.com/legiongis/clitoolbox/raw/master/docs/img/cli_ge_7_125.JPG "Next Image 7")

----- You can take advantage of Google Earth’s 3D terrain modeling to great effect—especially useful for visualizing Views and Vistas.
+- You can take advantage of Google Earth’s 3D terrain modeling to great effect—especially useful for visualizing Views and Vistas.
 In the map, click and hold down the scroll-wheel in the middle of your mouse.
 With the scroll-wheel held down, moving the mouse up and down will alter the angle of your view, and left to right will rotate the view.
 It’s a little tricky at first, but will become easy quickly.

----- To reorient the map so north is up, just click on the N in the compass at the top right corner.
+- To reorient the map so north is up, just click on the N in the compass at the top right corner.

----- To enter street view, click on the person in the top right corner.
+- To enter street view, click on the person in the top right corner.
 Hold the mouse button down, and you’ll be able to see where street view is available, shown as thick blue lines.
 Drag the person icon onto one of the streets and you will enter street view.

----- Make sure that photos are turned on in the Layers section of the Sidebar.
+- Make sure that photos are turned on in the Layers section of the Sidebar.
 These are all user submitted photos, and sometimes very useful for locating things.